 2. Run A/B Tests

 Test different answer formats.
-Try a list versus a paragraph.
-See which wins the snippet.
+Try a list versus a paragraph to enhance your zero-click content effectiveness.
+See which snippet wins the zero-click trend.

 Example: